mmongrain/riskybusiness/README.md

 On Linux, these libraries can be installed through your favorite package manager, and on Windows by following the instructions on the sites above.
 The source was written with gcc 4.2.2 in mind; we have not tested compilation with other compilers.

-We've included a makefile with the source.
+We've included a makefile with the source and tests.
 On Linux,
 ````
 make
 ````